Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Voting Negatives.

 A) Limited choices force voters to choose between 2 or 3 bundles of policies, (the major party's programs).
 They may not choose a solution for each policy.
 So if one votes for a candidate because of her position on education, one must accept her positions on everything else.
 This is like having to choose a shopping cart already filled with groceries rather than choosing food to put in the cart.

-Packaged politics: "conservative", "liberal", reactionary" and "radical"...
-They compress into a single point a constellation of attitudes about authority, abortion, contraception, conservation, drugs, education, fluoridation, forestry, guns, health, insurance, immigration, inheritance, labor unions, minimum wage, missile defense, monopolies, pollution, prayer in schools, regulation, rent control, taxes, trade, urban sprawl, vaccinations, war. . .
+Packaged politics: “conservative”, “liberal”, “reactionary” and “radical”...
+Packages compress into a single point a constellation of attitudes about authority, abortion, contraception, conservation, drugs, education, fluoridation, forestry, guns, health, insurance, immigration, inheritance, labor unions, minimum wage, missile defense, monopolies, pollution, prayer in schools, regulation, rent control, taxes, trade, urban sprawl, vaccinations, war. . .

 They rob opinion of its complexity.
 They turn dispassionate discussions of policy into contests of orthodoxy.

-B) Power tends to make reps feel differently and have different interests to protect than voters do.
-Power tends to corrupt.
+B) Power separates reps from voters.
+It tends to make reps feel differently and have different interests to protect than voters do.
+Power often leads to temptations, arrogance and corruption, financial and otherwise.

 “The worst defect of democracy is that politicians are under constant pressure from the lobbyists of special-interest groups to support particular public policies.